EconomyLens.com

 A Right Whale surfaces as biologists from the Center for Coastal Studies research the mammals in Cape Cod Bay, Massachusetts. ©AFP

-Washington (United States) (AFP) – President Donald Trump on Friday issued a proclamation reopening commercial fishing in protected waters off the Atlantic coast, in a region renowned for its rich biodiversity.
+Washington (United States) (AFP) – US President Donald Trump on Friday issued a proclamation reopening commercial fishing in protected waters off the Atlantic coast, in a region renowned for its rich biodiversity.
 The Northeast Canyons and Seamounts Marine National Monument spans nearly 5,000 square miles — larger than Yellowstone National Park.
-Long a focus of scientific interest, the monument lies about 130 miles southeast of Cape Cod, Massachusetts, and was established in 2016 by former Democratic president Barack Obama, who warned it was threatened by overfishing and climate change.

 Related

-Conservation groups, however, are likely to push back.
+Conservation groups, however, pushed back.
 During an aerial survey last August, the New England Aquarium documented more than 1,000 marine animals in the area, including an endangered fin whale and calf, an endangered sperm whale, pilot whales, and a wide array of other whales, dolphins, and rays.

 © 2024 AFP